 - Turn off the cold water supply to the hot water heater.
 The cold water valve is usually near the top of your hot water heater.
 You will need to switch it off.

 - Turn on the hot water in the sink or the tub.
 Leave the hot water running in the sink or tub during the entire flushing process.
 This will help prevent a vacuum from forming in the lines while you’re draining your hot water tank.

-- Connect garden hose to drainage spigot.
+- Connect a garden hose to a drainage spigot.
 Before you turn on the spigot, make sure the other end of the hose leads outside into a bucket or container of some sort.

 - Turn on the spigot and drain.
 You should drain your tank until the water runs clear and has no traces of sediment.
 You may need to drain it completely.

 - Flush.
 To flush your hot water tank, simply turn on the cold water spigot leading into your hot water tank and let it run for a few minutes until the water that is exiting your hose runs clear.

 - Turn off the drainage spigot and disconnect the hose.

 - Turn off the water in your sink or tub.